 This configuration has the advantage that the private machines on the 192.168.1.0 network are isolated from the Internet and protected by two external firewalls: the external router(s) and the NAT32 router.
 All private machines then enjoy enhanced performance and protection that only external firewalls can offer.

 Per default, NAT32 performs address translation for traffic to/from private networks.
-This means that two levels of network address translation are being done: first by NAT32 and then again by the external router(s).
-This "double-NAT" issue can cause problems for some applications running on the computers connected to the private networks.
+This means that two levels of network address translation are being done: first by NAT32 and then again by the external routers.
+This "double-NAT" issue can cause problems for some applications running on the private computers.

-The issue can be avoided if the external router has the following capabilities:
+The issue can be avoided if the external routers have the following capabilities:

 Many DSL routers (such as all FritzBox models from AVM in Germany) have the required capabilities and the command rmode p on will set a "routing only" mode that turns off NAT32's network address translation feature.

-- It is able to map/unmap traffic from any IP source address (i.e. from computers on another network).
+- They are able to map/unmap traffic from any IP source address (i.e. from computers on another network).

-- It allows a network-specific route to be added that specifies NAT32's IP address as the gateway to another network.
+- They allow a network-specific route to be added that specifies NAT32's IP address as the gateway to another network.

 Download, ReadMe, Configuration, Reconfiguration, Routing Mode